terraform-aws-modules/terraform-aws-eks/modules/_user_data/README.md

 Configuration in this directory renderes the appropriate user data for the given inputs.
 There are a number of different ways that user data can be utilized and this internal module is designed to aid in making that flexibility possible as well as providing a means for out of bands testing and validation.

+See the [`examples/user_data/` directory](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/user_data) for various examples of using the module.

 ## Combinations

 At a high level, AWS EKS users have two methods for launching nodes within this EKS module (ignoring Fargate profiles):